pgpkg/pgpkg/docs/pages/features.md

 understanding to manage these objects.

-In the future, the hope is to continue to extend the use of the parser to enable greater safety, as well as the ability to implement features such as schema rewriting.
+In the future, the hope is to continue to extend the use of the parser to enable greater safety, as well as the ability to implement important features such as schema rewriting.

 ## Schemas and Roles